 Your child should have a major selected, so encourage them to reach out to alumni who have studied in that field.
 An internship in their desired field is invaluable now, and their professors may be able to help.

 With a little luck, your child will already have a job lined up after graduation.
-If not, it’s not yet time to worry.
+If not, don’t worry yet.
 Some on-campus recruiters will only talk seriously to seniors; make sure your child is at every such event.

-Additionally, consider an internship upon graduation, but only one that has a high probability of leading to a permanent job.
+Additionally, consider an internship upon graduation, but only one with a high probability of leading to a permanent job.

-Just as a college’s library and dorms are important factors in figuring out how successful and happy your child will be at college, an examination of a college’s career center will help you ascertain how successful your child may be after college.
+Just as a college’s library and dorms are important factors in figuring out how successful and happy your child will be at college, an examination of a college’s career center will help you determine how successful your child might be after college.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT